RuABraun/texterrors/README.md

 Recent changes:

+- 18.03.26 Migrated the extension module from pybind11 to nanobind and moved builds to CMake/scikit-build-core.
 - 11.11.25 Weighted WER for English
 - 26.02.25 Faster alignment, better multihyp support, fixed multihyp bug.
 - 22.06.22 refactored internals to make them simpler, character aware alignment is off by default, added more explanations